bcallanan/springRestSecurity/README.md

 # springRestSecurity

 Hi, this is a security base repository. that's the intent.
 All things spring security.
-The Spring Bank Projects have also been updated with Swagger UI and Swagger API Doc.
+Update: The Spring Bank Projects have also been updated with Swagger UI and Swagger API Doc.

 The first 'hello' world spring security test is the 'rest' project.
 It's pretty basic but the pom does include: